ferrine/gelato/README.md

 I use generic approach for decorating all Lasagne at once.
 Thus, for using Gelato you need to replace import statements for layers only.
 For constructing a network you need to be the in pm.Model context environment.

 **Warning**
- - `lasagne.layers.noise`, `lasagne.layers.normalization` are not supported yet
+ - `lasagne.layers.noise` is not supported yet

 Examples
 --------